duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 **We require that you use a template group in your Instant Answer.**

-Of course, if you cannot use an available template for your Instant Answer, definitely reach out to us.
+Of course, if you cannot use an available template for your Instant Answer, definitely let us know.
 E-mail us at open@duckduckgo.com and we'll help you.
 We may find that a custom template is necessary, and we'll work with you to create an awesome one.
 (Who knows, your idea may inspire the next official template group!)

 ### Choosing a Template Group